makoConstruct/termpose/README.md

 #A(B C(D E(F))).
 Commas start a new term within the line. -->

 ##Surely as a burgeoning format the parser is woefully inefficient?
 The community has lead me unto the impression that Jackson, the Json parser for Java is, like, *super fast*.
 I compared my early, unoptimized, Scala-based termpose parser with Jackson, and there is basically no discernable difference between their performance.
 Maybe I just have efficient coding habits.
-Maybe it's the kinda uninformed graphic way I architected the thing.
+Maybe it's the noodley graphic way I architected the thing.
 Either way, the termpose parser is perfectly competitive already.
 On that dimension.

 ###What if you defined a programming language for the termpose syntax?
 What would that look like?